Hyophorbe amaricaulis

 Hyophorbe amaricaulis (also known as the "loneliest palm") is a species of palm tree of the order Arecales, family Arecaceae, subfamily Arecoideae, tribe Chamaedoreeae.
 It is found exclusively on the island of Mauritius, and only a single surviving specimen has been documented in the Curepipe Botanic Gardens in Curepipe.
 Thus, it is classified as an endling.

 Distribution

 This species is one of nine species of palm which are indigenous to Mauritius, and one of the seven palms which are also endemic.

 In the 1700s, this palm species was described from specimens taken from the mountain Pieter Both, where it seems to have been widespread at the time.

-Currently, only the single specimen exists in Curepipe Botanic Gardens, and it is not known if this specimen was planted here, or was a survivor from the area's wild population that became included when the gardens were established.
+H. amaricaulis was believed to be extinct until a single specimen was identified at the Curepipe Botanic Gardens in 1942, the sole known specimen to this day.
+It is not known if this specimen was planted here, or was a survivor from the area's wild population that became included when the gardens were established.